benjamincrozat/content/posts/gpt-4-turbo.md

 ![API key generation on OpenAI](https://life-long-bunny.fra1.digitaloceanspaces.com/media-library/production/227/conversions/yZF7oBp7WI9jbq8gFcNWDWtmQDWWXb-metaQ2xlYW5TaG90IDIwMjMtMTEtMDYgYXQgMjAuMDIuMjhAMngucG5n--medium.jpg)

-## Make your first request to GPT-4 Turbo
+## How to make your first request to GPT-4 Turbo

 Requesting GPT-4 Turbo's API is easy peazy and we'll do it with curl this time.
 Obviously, the API can be requested thanks to the HTTP layer of your favorite programming language.